Call Us Today!

 Our course is a one-stop parent taught driver's education program that takes place 100% online (aside from parent-led driving).
 When we say it's all inclusive, we mean it.
 You will not pay a dime to us after enrollment.

-Once you have your parent-taught packet from the TDLR (Texas Department of Licensing and Regulation) you may realize that it can be confusing.
+Once you have your Parent Taught Program Guide from the TDLR (Texas Department of Licensing and Regulation) you may realize that it can be confusing.
 Don't worry, our course is going to walk you through it step by step.
 We make it easy.
-At any point you need to use a form from the TDLR Parent-Taught Packet, we will remind you, and we provide great sample forms with labels and notations; so you will always fill them out correctly!
+At any point you need to use a form from the TDLR Parent Taught Program Guide, we will remind you, and we provide great sample forms with labels and notations; so you will always fill them out correctly!

 Complete the lessons entirely at your own pace.
 Start and stop whenever you would like.
 Once you are finished with the first 6 hours (concurrent method) you can visit your "Certificates" page to take the official Learner License Exam online with us.
 After passing, you will request your certificate of completion (DE-964).
 Once the student has their Texas Learner License, they will move on to the driving lessons, which will guide the parent on exactly what to do in the vehicle.